 At least half of the members should have residency in Estonia or any other EU country or Switzerland.
 It is not required for the managers to also be shareholders and can be appointed among the employees.
 It is the board’s duty to organize an annual general meeting of the shareholders.

-The company formation process of an OU in Estonia must follow the next steps:
+The company formation process of an OU in Estonia in 2021 must follow the next steps:

 finding a legal address for the company in the Estonian city it will operate in;